 A Termination Letter (Redundancy) is used to notify and terminate your employees' contract of employment due to redundancy.
 Customisable and ready to use in under 3 minutes.Get started

 This Termination Letter (Redundancy) explains that you are terminating an employee on the basis of redundancy.
-It is important that you follow the correct procedures when terminating an employee.
-The termination of any employee should always be set in writing.
-A written record can help protect your business if any questions or legal issues arise regarding the termination.
+It is important that you follow the correct procedures when terminating an employee by meeting with the employee and issuing them with a formal letter.
+The termination of any employee should always be set out in writing.
+A written record can help protect your business if any questions or legal issues arise regarding the termination, such as a legal claim or refusal to return company property.
 It is recommended that you seek legal advice before terminating an employee as there are a number of legal options available to a disgruntled employee, including commencing proceedings against an employer for unlawful termination or unfair dismissal.

 Use this Termination Letter (Redundancy) if:

 - You would like to terminate the employment of an employee;

 - You would like to concisely explain to the employee why he/she has been dismissed; and